Family Self-Sufficiency Program

 Family Self-Sufficiency (FSS) is an initiative enacted by the Department of Housing and Urban Development (HUD) as a part of the National Affordable Housing Act of 1990.
 The program assists Housing Choice Voucher families achieve economic independence.
 The FSS program links participants with the education, job training, counseling, and other services necessary for them to become employed and to earn self-sufficient wages so they no longer need to rely on governmental financial assistance.

-You may want to think of the FSS program as a bridge that will help your family overcome obstacles you encounter in your journey towards self-sufficiency.
 First your family will develop a blueprint for its bridge with the help of the FSS Coordinator.
 This blueprint is called an Individual Training and Service Plan (ITSP) and outlines the steps your family will take to achieve the earning power needed to be self-supporting.
 Other agencies who work with the FSS families, such as schools, social service agencies, and job training programs, act as the supports that will make your bridge strong enough to stand against the challenges you will face.
-The FSS Coordinator solidly bolts your supports together by helping you find and connect all the many parts of your family’s bridge to self-sufficiency.
+The FSS Coordinator solidly bolts your supports together by helping you find and connect all the many parts of your family's bridge to self-sufficiency.

 The final and most important part of the Family Self-Sufficiency program is YOU!
 You and your family must have the desire and determination to attack obstacles in your path and cross your bridge to the brighter future that is waiting on the road to self-sufficiency.